meynardwebdev/carthago-developer-test/README.md

     pass: password
     ```

-## How to setup the via ddev-local
+## How to setup the project via ddev-local

 ### Prerequisite